Procore vs BuildVision for equipment procurement

 | Pricing model | Annual construction volume-based enterprise license | Usage-based, scaled to procurement workflow volume |

-When to use Procore alone
+When reps use BuildVision alongside Procore

 Here's how the workflows divide: